On sufficient conditions for spanning structures in dense graphs: Remarks on frameworks

 \begin{proof}[Proof of \cref{prop:linked-edges-for-free}] Clearly, we only need to show that there exists $\mu' \leq \mu$ such that every vertex has at least $\mu' n^k$ linked edges in $K_k(G)$.
+We assume $n$ is sufficiently large.
 Let $v \in V(G)$ be an arbitrary vertex.
 Let $G_v \subseteq G - v$ be the subgraph formed by all the edges which intersect $N_G(v)$.
 Note that each edge in $K_k(G_v)$ intersects $N_G(v)$ in at least $k-1$ vertices and does not contain $v$, and thus corresponds to a linked edge of $v$ in $K_k(G)$.
 It is therefore enough to show that $G_v$ contains at least $\mu' n^k$ many $k$-cliques.